Sri Lanka passes bill allowing government to remove online posts and legally pursue internet users

 The IMF agreed last year to a $2.9 billion bailout package for the hard-hit country.

-After Rajapaksa fled, then Prime Minister Ranil Wickremesinghe was appointed as president by parliament.
-Under him, the severe shortages of basic needs have largely decreased over the past year.
-However, public dissatisfaction has spiked over the government imposing new high taxes on professionals and businesses as well as raising energy bills.
+After Rajapaksa fled, then-Prime Minister Ranil Wickremesinghe was appointed as president by parliament.
+The shortages of necessities have largely decreased over the past year, but public dissatisfaction has spiked after the government imposing new high taxes on professionals and businesses and raised energy bills.

-Rights groups say since coming to power, Wickremesinghe has moved to stifle dissent, by cracking down on anti-government protests and arresting protestors and activists.
+Rights groups say Wickremesinghe has moved to stifle dissent, by cracking down on anti-government protests and arresting protestors and activists.

 Sri Lanka’s presidential election is set to be held later this year.